chobolife/study_english/chuck/Season_1/02 - Chuck Versus the Helicopter.md

 - It's heavy.
 - Don't... don't!
 - Give me back the g\*n.
-- I'm not giving you the g\*n! you sh\*t the pilot, you idiot!
+- I'm not giving you the g\*n!
+- You sh\*t the pilot, you idiot!
 - I didn't mean to do that.
 - What's happening?
 - Who's flying this thing?
 - You're going to k\*ll us both.
-- Come on, Chuck. let me go. get your hands off of me!
+- Come on, Chuck.
+- Let me go.
+Get your hands off of me!
-- Get off of me! oh, god.
+- Get off of me!
-- That's a crane.
+- Oh, god.
+That's a crane.
 - Oh, my god, Casey, I think Chuck's flying the chopper.
 ***
 - Yeah, I'm here.